 The Modern Foreign Languages department prides itself on having a team of dedicated and passionate teachers, supported by native language assistants who contribute to the achievement of excellent levels of oral competence.

 Conversational classes are provided in groups at IGCSE level, in pairs in the Lower Sixth and on an individual basis in the Upper Sixth.
 Provision can also be made for native speakers to attend the Native programme if this is one of the mainstream languages offered in the curriculum.
-Native speakers of one of the three main languages can attend also access this facility.
-Listening and speaking skills are reinforced via a weekly lesson in the Language Laboratory.
-Through the use of iPads an array of fun, digital and educational resources brings learning a foreign language into the digital age.

 Outside the classroom those studying IGCSE are encouraged to attend our termly MFL Bungee lectures designed to stretch and challenge linguistically as well as learn about the cultural richness and diversity of each country.
 Sixth Form linguists attend “Café Lingua” which provides stimulating outside lectures, theatre trips, debates against other schools and various workshops.